 - 1. Shut down equipment if time permits. - 2.
 Evacuate immediate area or building as necessary.
 To help contain the area, close windows and doors that are near to you on your way out, but ONLY DO SO IF IT IS SAFE. - 3.
 Prevent re-entry. - 4.
 Proceed directly to an area that is at a safe distance outside the contained area.
 In case of building evacuation, this will be the main entrance of the building or the Predesignated Meeting Area.
-The Predesignated Meeting Area for building evacuation is: Main Mall across the street from the main entrance to the H.R.
-MacMillan building / South Corner exit / West corner exit (Loading bay area). - 5.
+The Predesignated Meeting Area for building evacuation is: Lawn on west side of Buchanan A, 1866 Main Mall. - 5.
 Call 911.
-Provide the following information about the spilled material to the operator (please note: do not hang up the phone call until the operator releases you): - a) State your name - b) Provide the address of the hazardous materials release.
-The address of your building is: 2375 Main Mall. - a.
+Provide the following information about the spilled material to the operator (please note: do not hang up the phone call until the operator releases you): - a) State your name. - b) Provide the address of the hazardous materials release.
+The address of your building is: 6333 Memorial Road, intersection of Memorial Road and Main Mall. - a.
 Any injuries - b.
 Substance name - c.
 Quantity - d.
 Other hazards (e.g. energized equipment, sharps, etc.). - 5.
 Call Campus Security at 604 822 2222. - 6.
 Have someone wait for emergency personnel outside the main entrance of the building.
 This person is responsible for directing the first responders to the exact location of the spill and providing information such as the Safety Data Sheet(s) (SDSs). - 6.
 DO NOT RE-ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so